Fine Arts

 Award holders are supported by a dedicated Visual Art Residency and Programme Curator, Marta Pellerini, who co-ordinates artists’ activities.
 Marta Pellerini supports them in the development of specific projects, studio visit and open studios during their stay in Rome.
 She curates also the BSR Fine Arts Talks Programme.

-The artists in residence at the British School at Rome, present the results of their developing research three times a year, in the December Mostra, March Mostra and June Mostra.
+The artists in residence at the British School at Rome present their developing research three times a year, in Winter, Spring and Summer.
 All of them take place at the BSR.
 On these occasions the award-holders are able to show their work to the Roman audience, creating a fruitful moment of dialogue and exchange.

 The American writer Rebecca Walker defined the rebirth of the feminist movement in the early 1990s as ‘third-wave’, following the first and second waves.
 This third wave was geared towards a radical rethinking of gender identity.
-Queer theory became the basis for the subsequent theory of gender, a subject which the selected artists will address from different perspectives in this series of talks.
+Queer theory became the basis for the subsequent theory of gender, a subject which the selected artists addressed from different perspectives.
 For more information, see here.

-To talk about justice would be to open up a vast philosophical discussion, to which this se-ries can only gesture.
-The practices of the artists selected for this coming year’s Fine Arts Talks (2019–20) bring up questions connected to social or political justice in the world today.
+To talk about justice would be to open up a vast philosophical discussion, to which this series can only gesture.
+The practices of the selected artists bring up questions connected to social or political justice in the world today.
 If you google justice, the first page of results is about lifestyle and taste: ‘justice’ is both an expensive trendy clothing brand and an electronic music duo.
 In terms of an internet search, which is how most things are judged today, the idea of justice appears to have been coopted by riot chic, perhaps because it is increasingly a rarefied ideal, a concept that is hard to grasp in a world where social, political and environmental injustice reigns.

-Talks from Lockdown is a series of ongoing talks that begun in Spring 2020 with a focus on viruses of the body and of the mind and notions of transmission and cultural contamination.
+This is a series of ongoing talks that begun in Spring 2020 with a focus on viruses of the body and of the mind, and notions of transmission and cultural contamination.
 When the Black Lives Matter movement came to the fore in June 2020, the series changed its shape, taking a direction that is different only at first glance.
 It takes as it main theme issues of colonialism and decolonisation within institutions and museums.

 What is materiality in contemporary art?
 In historical art, materiality played two important roles: to imitate the world and to overcome death.
 Certain materials also had specific meanings, indicating wealth and exclusivity.